 It is best to obtain quotes before making a final decision, and a suggested first step is to contact a family counselor at the cemeteries to determine plot location availability and other details.

 Star of David – (561) 627-2777 – TI members receive special pricing.
 If, after speaking with their professionals, Star of David is your choice, please purchase the burial plot through us by contacting our Acting Executive Director, Tamekia Graham, at (561) 833-8421 or Tamekia@temple-israel.com.

 Eternal Light – (561) 737-7411 – At their request, please make arrangements directly with Eternal Light and they will provide quotes and information accordingly.
 Please know that our Rabbis and Administrator are always available to assist you in making the decision that gives you the greatest level of comfort.

 The rollercoaster of life can be a daily challenge; staying on track overwhelming.
 Some of us are thrown off by illness – our own or one incurred by a family member or friend – a death, a business crisis, financial hardships, family conflict, world events.
 OY!!!

 These are the moments when you may find it helpful – and even uplifting – to seek the discreet counsel and consoling of a Rabbi.
 Non-judgmental wisdom can provide the clarity that helps you find solutions and resolutions to the turmoil or issues you face.

-Our Rabbi can point to resources available to help you through your particular situation.
-There’s a vast network of agencies and services out there, and the Rabbi can guide you in navigating the system to find what’s best for your needs.
+Our Rabbis can point to resources available to help you through your particular situation.
+There’s a vast network of agencies and services out there, and the Rabbis can guide you in navigating the system to find what’s best for your needs.